suikan4github/rpp_driver-sample/README.md

 # rpp_driver-sample
-Sample program for the rpp_driver library.
+Sample program for the [rpp_driver](https://github.com/suikan4github/rpp_driver) library.
+The programs are tested with Raspberry Pi Pico SDK 2.0.0.

 ## Installing tool
-To build the samples or test, you need to install the build tools on Ubuntu :
+To build the samples or test, you need to install the build tools.
+The following commands will install the tools on the Ubuntu:

 ```sh
 apt-get -y update